mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 **Subscription:** Ensure that the proper subscription and resource groups are selected<br>
 **Region:** The region will remain: (US) West US 3<br>
 **Availability Zone:** Select Zone1, Zone2 & Zone3<br>
->These are physically separate zones, that lie within an Azure region.
+>*These are physically separate zones, that lie within an Azure region.
 They represent the physical locations of the AZ data centers.
-By having your data stored in multiple >locations (ie: redundancy) you drastically improve the avaibility of your resources.
-There are typically three Availability Zones per supported Azure region.*<br>
+By having your data >stored in multiple locations (ie: redundancy) you drastically improve the avaibility of your resources.
+There are typically three Availability Zones per supported Azure region.<br>*

 **Security Type:** Standard<br>

 **Image:** Unbuntu Minimal 2204 LTS x64 Gen 2<br>
->For image type, select "see all images" We will then select an Unbuntu Machine from the Marketplace.
-Simply select the words: see all images" to search all marketplace<br> >products.
-Type "Unbuntu in the search bar and locate the image entitled "Unbuntu Minimal 2204 LTS x64 Gen 2<br>
+>*For image type, select "see all images" We will then select an Unbuntu Machine from the Marketplace.
+Simply select the words: see all images" to search all marketplace products.
+>Type "Unbuntu in the search bar and locate the image entitled "Unbuntu Minimal 2204 LTS x64 Gen 2<br>*

 ![vmscalesetimage](https://github.com/mindmotivate/multicloudclass/assets/130941970/230a57de-d8c3-4d2a-8c41-aa7440ff9b72)